RunMyProject/FrankStack/README.md

 It can answer questions, guide the user, and interact with simulated booking systems.

-User session data (e.g., current chat, user name, API key) is stored in memory using **Zustand**, similar to Redux, allowing persistent state across components during a session.
+User session data (chat history, user name, API key) is stored in memory using **Zustand**, allowing persistent state across components during a session.

 ---